How to Begin: Writing When the Story Still Hurts

 - A moment you remember

-- What you were told (or expected) to forget
+- What you were told, or expected, to forget

-- The roles you’ve outgrown
+- The roles you have outgrown

-- What you’re taking with you
+- What you are taking with you

-These aren’t meant to fix you.
+These prompts are not meant to fix you.

 When Silence Costs Too Much

-But I also know this:
+But I also know that silence has a cost.

 Your Story Is an Act of Resistance